Necklace Styling 101: Wearing Necklaces for Different Necklines

 since it leads the eye right to the heart of the

-Our recommendation: Black and Gold Keum-Boo Diamond Disk Necklace
+Black and Gold Keum-Boo Diamond Disk Necklace

 A square neckline contrasts the natural curves of the body and